 - They need something to peck at.
 I tried raising goslings and chicks together, and it all seemed to be going well until I noticed that the goslings were sucking the tail feathers off the chicks!
 Dig up clods of grass and put it in their box.
 If they don’t have something to peck, they might start feather picking each other.

 - Choose a warm, dry, and sunny day to let them wander.
 We delight in getting the goslings out if we have lunch or aperitifs outside.
-They won’t run away, but will pick grass, chunter charmingly, and sit under the chairs and tables or on our feet.
+They won’t run away but will pick grass, chunter charmingly, and sit under the chairs and tables or on our feet.
 They love to nibble (or nip) your toes.
-They also like to fiddle with and chew the hems of your skirt, shoe laces, or the buckles on your sandals.
-For us, this was one of the delights of spending a warm day or evenings outdoors in France.
+They also like to fiddle with and chew the hems of your skirt, shoelaces, or the buckles on your sandals.
+For us, this was one of the delights of spending a warm day or evening outdoors in France.

 Caring for Them Once They Are Mature

 - As soon as you think they can defend themselves against rats and no longer need the heat, they can go into their adult quarters.
 I make sure that my geese have shelter from the sun during the day (in our case, it is trees) and shelter from the rain, at least until they have their full adult feathers.
 I don’t know if you really need to do this or not.

 - Gradually wean them off the chick feed.
 You can replace this with pellets.
 Check with your animal food supplier to make sure you are giving them the correct ones.
 You can also slowly add in wheat and maize.
 I found that the year I put them onto grass early and fed them the least was the year I didn’t have medical problems.
 So try not to overly care for them!